mysteryx93/HanumanInstitute.MvvmDialogs/README.md

 Type Locate(INotifyPropertyChanged viewModel)
 ```

-Alternatively, you can simply create a class inheriting `NamingConventionDialogTypeLocator` that simply provides the list of paths to look at.
+Alternatively, you can simply create a class inheriting `NamingConventionDialogTypeLocator` that simply provides a list of paths to look at.
 ```c#
 IList<string> LocateViewNames(string viewModelName)
 ```